knpuniversity/javascript/knpu/ep4-reactjs/prop-types.md

 Let's see this in action!
 Go back to `RepLogs` and, instead of passing in a function, be devious: pass a string!

 Check it out: move back to your browser!
 An error!
-Oh, and, notice: the page actually refreshed automatically before we got here.
-That's thanks to the `dev-server` we're
+Oh, and, notice: the page refreshed automatically *before* we got here.
+That's thanks to the Encore `dev-server` we're
 running: when we save a file, our browser automatically refreshes, which, is kinda nice.